-Laboratory homepage!
 We have been up and running since January 2007.
 We currently have two RISO TL/OSL Readers and one with a single-grain attachment.

 of internal and external projects that the Lab has been involved with.

-Dr. Tammy Rittenour runs a two-week OSL training course for students and professionals,
+Short course: Dr. Tammy Rittenour runs a two-week OSL training course for students and professionals,

-usually in June.
+starting around Memorial Day.
 Click on 'Summer short course' in the menu to the left for more information.

 Above Horseshoe Canyon, UT -- the